kezheng1204/KITTI-CrossSource/README.md

 An example configuration file is provided in `seq_configs/pointcloud_monorec_all_00.json`.
 The configuration file specifies the sequence name, the path to the KITTI Odometry dataset, and the path to the MonoRec model checkpoint.

-For convenience, we provide a script to downsample the PLY-format point clouds and convert them to the common NPY format.
+For convenience, we provide the script from [Geometric Transformer](https://arxiv.org/abs/2202.06688) to downsample the PLY-format point clouds and convert them to the common NPY format.
 Run the following command:

 ```bash
 python downsample_pcd.py